-INSTRUCTIONS INSTRUCTIONS Initial treatment at the point of use No initial treatment at the point of use is required.
+INSTRUCTIONS Initial treatment at the point of use Cleaning before first use must be performed.
+Further details are given in the Cleaning: Manual section below.
 Preparation before cleaning The OmniProbe's collimator (standard or Lechner) should be removed prior to cleaning and processed separately.
 Important Note: The probe cable (when fitted) should also be removed prior to cleaning and cleaned separately.